On average, your neighbors pay $126 a month.See Your Rates

 The climate in Philadelphia is humid subtropical.
 Summers are hot and humid.
 Winters are cold with a few snowy days.
 Spring and fall can be very nice with mild temperatures and a few rainy days.
 On average, Philadelphia has 118 days with measurable precipitation and 12 snowy days each year.
 However, the sun peeks through the clouds often.
 There’s a chance of at least some sunshine on 56% of the days each year.

 Philadelphia roads are in bad shape.
-TRIP reports that 38% of the major roads here are in poor condition.
-35% are mediocre.
-These poorly maintained, pothole-filled streets are costing drivers $690 a year in extra vehicle operating costs.
+TRIP reports that 43 percent of Philadelphia's major roads here are in poor condition.
+28 percent are mediocre.
+These poorly maintained, pothole-filled streets are costing drivers $732 a year in extra vehicle operating costs.
 Rough roads can damage cars and are a factor in car accidents.

-TomTom has ranked Philadelphia 17th for worst traffic congestion in the United States.
+TomTom ranks Philadelphia 125th for worst traffic congestion in the world.
 An average commuter spends an extra 26 minutes per hour stuck in traffic during rush hour and an extra 101 hours per year for commutes of 30 minutes or more.

 Moving violations like drunk driving, failure to stop, accidents, and speeding tickets will give you a bad driving record and raise your insurance rates through the roof.